wix-incubator/data-capsule/README.md

 console.log(await capsule.getItem('shahata')); // logs 123
 // ^ does not send getItem request to server since value is cached
 ```

+### new WixStorageStrategy(opts)

+**Params:**

+- opts (Object):
+  - signedInstance (String) - Wix signed instance, in case auth cookies cannot be attached to the request.
+  - baseUrl (String) - will be prefixed to user pref relative url.
+Very relevant in case of viewer & freemium sites - auth cookie is set to the relative path and not the whole domain (say, `foo.wixsite.com/my-site` instead of `foo.wixsite.com`).

 ## InMemoryStorage